astronomer/astronomer-cosmos/SECURITY.rst

 =========================================

 Only use the OSS security email to disclose security vulnerabilities.
-We do not accept bug reports, security implementation questions or other security-related issues at this email address.
+Astronomer does not accept bug reports, security implementation questions, or other security-related issues at this email address.
 If you are a customer of Astronomer, please reach out to your account team if you have any security-related questions or issues other than vulnerabilities, and they can assist you.
 Otherwise, this codebase is provided ‘as-is’ in accordance with its licensing structure.